haveanicedaymydear/Assistant-Autogen/examples/storytelling/sample-docs/plot-outline.md

 ## Genre: Techno-thriller with sci-fi elements

 ## Logline
-A marine biologist must race against a powerful corporation to uncover what her sister really discovered in the deepest part of the ocean—before it's weaponized or destroys us all.
+A marine biologist must race against a powerful corporation to uncover what her sister really discovered in the deepest part of the ocean--before it's weaponized or destroys us all.

 ## Three-Act Structure

 ### Act 1 - The Call to the Depths
-**Opening**: Elena teaching a university class about deep-sea mysteries when she receives her sister's research journal in the mail—5 years after her death.
+**Opening**: Elena teaching a university class about deep-sea mysteries when she receives her sister's research journal in the mail--5 years after her death.

-**Inciting Incident**: The journal contains coordinates and cryptic notes about "Project Leviathan" and "They're not extinct—they're waiting."
+**Inciting Incident**: The journal contains coordinates and cryptic notes about "Project Leviathan" and "They're not extinct--they're waiting."

 **Plot Point 1**: Elena discovers her sister's death was staged.
 Security footage shows Dr. Chen at the dive site.
 Elena decides to mount her own expedition.